unilight/cdvae-vc/README.md

 ### Training

-Now we are ready to train the model.
+Now we are ready to train a model.

 ```
 CUDA_VISIBLE_DEVICES={GPU-index} python train.py \